kirtibhandari/Stocks-Data-Analysis/README.md

 ADVANTAGES:
 * A refactored code helps in reducing execution times with faster computations.
 * Lesser computations and hence lesser resource utilization when code refactoring is done
-* Efficient logic through code refactoring is easy to understand and trace/connect in terms of nested conditions or control strutures, when less number of code lines.
+* Efficient logic through code refactoring is easy to understand and trace/connect in terms of nested conditions or control structures, when less number of code lines.
 * Also, a refactored understandable code is easy for bug fixes.
 * A refactored code is an opportunity to design a software well so that it can easily be integrated with future technological advancements.